Active case

 Actions grow

-October 2024: More people suffering from social media addiction filed cases, bringing the total number of actions in the MDL to 594.
+November 2024: More people suffering from social media addiction filed cases, bringing the total number of actions in the MDL to 620.

 May 2024: 455 actions were pending in MDL 3047.

-Rejected Defendants’ motion to dismiss
+Rejected defendants’ motion to dismiss

 U.S. District Judge Yvonne Gonzales Rogers partially rejected the Defendants’ motion to dismiss.
 The Defendants sought immunity under the U.S. Constitution’s First Amendment and Section 230 of the 1996 Communications Decency Act.
 Claims about harmful platform features, like filtered images without transparent warnings, remain a part of the lawsuit and will be treated as product defects.
 Other design defects that remain in the case include failure to offer usage limits, an adequate age verification process, effective parental controls and disruptive notifications.

-Attorneys General file suit
+Attorneys general file suit

 The attorneys general of 41 states filed lawsuits against Meta and Instagram for their contributions to the mental health crisis in the United States.